 Ventilation refers to the mechanism by which air is kept into circulation within the building structures.
 This is usually carried out by a number of building parts such as ventilation holes, windows, chimneys, and so on.
 When buildings are poorly ventilated, a number of things that can enhance the growth of molds do happen.
 These include: the fact that wet surfaces dry out more slowly and hence provide the required conducive environment; and the fact that pockets of stagnant moist air are created which further enhance the growth of molds.

 During moments of floods, a lot of moisture is absorbed by buildings which may eventually take too long to dry out.
 This creates a very conducive environment for the molds to grow and thrive.
-Also, some strains of molds such as: Stachybotrys chartarum require extremely wet surfaces for longer durations of time to grow – conditions that can only be made possible during moments of flood.
+Also, some strains of molds such as: Stachybotrys chartarum require extremely wet surfaces for longer duration of time to grow – conditions that can only be made possible during moments of flood.
+Another type of flooding is from fire damage.
+Often the efforts to put out a fire can completely saturate the inside of your home or business with much more water than a flood even.